-Police chiefs and command personnel in South Central Connecticut are bound by the state mandate of sixty hours of in-service training every three years.
-As per the approval of the SCCoP, SCCJA develops management training for the chiefs and coordinates its delivery.
-The training is structured so that chiefs who attend all sessions will meet their state mandates while simultaneously receiving instruction on current management topics.
+Police chiefs and seconds-in-command in South Central Connecticut are bound by the state mandate of sixty hours of in-service training every three years.
+As per the approval of the SCCoP, SCCJA develops training for executive managers and coordinates its delivery.
+The training is structured so that executive managers who attend all sessions will meet their state mandates while simultaneously receiving instruction on current management topics.

 It is clear that modern managers need to be able to locate and analyze information that is meaningful to their decision-making.
 Recognizing this need, SCCJA continues to develop its research capability.
 The office maintains updated files on police policies and procedures as well as a compendium of local police labor agreements.
 Internet links have been established with the International Association of Chiefs of Police, the Police Executive Research Forum, the Academy of Criminal Justice Sciences, the Department of Justice, and selected police departments throughout the country to acquire information on relevant subjects.
 SCCJA staff has also developed expertise in conducting surveys among police agencies in the state.